Engee documentation

 end

-The detector compares the signal strength to a predetermined threshold.
-In radar applications, the threshold is often chosen so that Pfa is below a certain level.
+The detector compares the signal strength with a preset threshold.
+In radar applications, the threshold is often chosen so that the Pfa is below a certain level.
 In this case, we assume that the noise is white Gaussian and the detection is incoherent.
-Since we also use 10 pulses for pulse integration, the threshold signal power is defined as follows
+Since we also use 10 pulses to integrate the pulses, the threshold signal power is determined as follows

 In [ ]: